marciovai/marciovai.github.io/_posts/2020-06-21-building-a-recommendation-system-in-python.md

 The simplest way to implement this similarity measure is to simply use **Cosine Similarity** across the rows of a User x Item matrix.
 Let's elaborate a bit on that last sentence and understand what calculations we are doing and what are the expected results.

 #### Cosine Similarity
 Measures the similarity of two vectors, this is done by calculating the cosine angle between them.
-The benefit of using this is that it's invariant to vector size, so for example imagine we have more entrances in one vector than in the other which would make one vector larger than the other.
-This difference in magnitude doesn't affect Cosine Similarity since it only uses the angle of orientation between the two vectors instead of their sizes as a measure of similarity.
+The benefit of using this method is that it's invariant to vector size, so for example imagine we have more entrances in one vector than in the other which would make one vector larger than the other.
+This difference in magnitude doesn't affect Cosine Similarity since it only considers the angle between the two vectors instead of their sizes as a measure of similarity.

 Below is the formula we will be using, for the sake of reference: